HannahIgboke/Data-Quality-Toolkit/README.md

 ## Sample Report

 When you run the report.generate() method, it produces a self-contained HTML file you can open in any browser or share with your team.
-The report includes can be seen below:

 ## Running Tests